Want to support your child through university Clearing? You're not alone.

 What are the key things I should know about Clearing?

 It’s very common to be in Clearing.
-In years gone by Clearing was a dirty word but thankfully those days are gone.
 More and more students are entering university via Clearing so rest assured that your child is far from the odd one out.
 Last year over 73,000 students secured their place at university through Clearing.

 An institution offering Clearing spaces isn’t a bad sign.
 Just as it’s very common for students to enter Clearing, it’s also very common for universities to offer Clearing spaces.
 It’s not a signifier of a lesser quality institution, or a sign they’re struggling for numbers – it’s just another part of the recruitment process.
 Not all universities will go in to Clearing – it’s true – but the majority will, and there’s no shame in doing so.